Frequently Asked Questions about Student Health Services

 Who is eligible for services?

-All currently registered students (full or part time), are eligible to be seen at Student Health Services.
+All currently registered students (full or part time, graduate and undergraduate), are eligible to be seen at Student Health Services.
 It does not matter what health insurance that you have.
 There is no office visit charge or copay to be seen.
 Emphasis is placed on maintaining and improving health.
 Medical care provided and advice given is consistent with teachings of the Catholic Church.
 All care is strictly confidential.

 Who provides the health care?